Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/fifth-avenue-brooklyn.md

 </figure>

-The simulation results demonstrate the effectiveness of the intervention:
+The GAMA simulation results demonstrate the effectiveness of the intervention:

 - BID area and surroundings are affected by increased water levels
 - Vegetation (green patches) appear as water recedes and cells near the BID